swoicik/swoicik.github.io/_pages/quotes.md

 post_date: 2018-05-31
 ---

-> "Maybe our favorite quotations say more about us than about the stories and people we’re quoting."
-John Green
+> Maybe our favorite quotations say more about us than about the stories and people we’re quoting.

+**John Green**

-> "Start where you are.
+> Start where you are.
 Use what you have.
-Do what you can."
-Arthur Ashe
+Do what you can.

+**Arthur Ashe**

-> "Writing is like driving a car at night.
-You never see further than your headlights, but you can make the whole trip that way." **Cory Doctorow**
+> Writing is like driving a car at night.
+You never see further than your headlights, but you can make the whole trip that way.

+**Cory Doctorow**

-> "Creativity is intelligence having fun." **Albert Einstein**
+> Creativity is intelligence having fun.

+**Albert Einstein**

-> "Every New Year is not a time for change.
-Every Day is." **Unknown**
+> Every New Year is not a time for change.
+Every Day is.

+**Unknown**

-> "If you’re the smartest person in the room, you’re in the wrong room."
-Unknown
+> If you’re the smartest person in the room, you’re in the wrong room.

+**Unknown**

 > Every time I’ve done something that doesn’t feel right, it’s ended up not being right.